codigoisaac/codigoisaac/README.md

 ## Hello World. 👋

-### My name is Isaac, I am a Software Engineer who is here to make the world a better place.  👨‍💻 ✨
+### My name is Isaac, I am a Software Engineer making cool apps and websites. 👨‍💻

 You can get to know more about me and my projects right [here](https://campsite.bio/codigoisaac). 😉